 Presents the principles and practices of tutoring basic reading, writing and English as a Second Language skills to adult learners.
 Following completion of course basics, additional options provide instruction in tutoring basic math, advanced grammar, conversation and pronunciation.
 Also considers learning styles and tutoring with the aid of a computer.
 Offered as needed.

 ED209B Practicum: Introductory Observation and Experience

-1 class and 6 lab hrs/wk, 3 cr.
 Introduces the field of education to students exploring education as a career.
-Class fee \$10.
 Sp, offered as needed.

 ED209C Professional Technical Practicum 1